lucydotjson/XALA-LEGACY-SOURCE/README.md

 the songs are practically earrape play at your own risk :sob:

 ## Xala Coding Team:
-* lucydotjson - made the entire LEGACY build in 2 days.
+* lucydotjson - made the entire LEGACY build in 2 days, and Lead Coder of the project.
-* MrPolo - upcoming coder for DEMO he's a swag guy ngl.
+* MrPolo - upcoming coder for DEMO and V1 he's a swag guy ngl.

 thats it LMAO :sob::pray: